nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use Case: Add task

 **MSS** <br>
-1. User types in a task to be added. <br>
+1. User types in a task to be added, with or without start and end times. <br>
 2. ForgetMeNot adds the task in the list of tasks <br>
       Use case ends.